Travelling with pets

 Connections, transshipments and transits

-If you're connecting to another airline, you must comply with the airlines's rules and regulations for pet travel.
+If you're connecting to another airline, you must comply with the airline's rules and regulations for pet travel.
 Get in touch with the airline for more details.
-Note that we do nto accept pets from other airlines on all our flights.
+Note that we do not accept pets from other airlines on all our flights.

 Import, export and transshipment of pets into, out of or through Singapore

-If you're importing, exporting of transshipping pets into, out of or via Singapore, apply for the relevant Agri-food & Veterinary Authority of Singapore (AVA) licenses.
-Transshipment, import permit of export permit fees will be payable to the AVA.
+If you're importing, exporting or transshipping pets into, out of or via Singapore, apply for the relevant Animal & Veterinary Service (AVS) licenses.
+Transshipment, import permit of export permit fees will be payable to the AVS.

-When travelling with you, your pet and its container are not counted as part of your free checked baggage allowance.
+If you’re travelling with a pet, your pet and its container are not counted as part of your free checked baggage allowance.
 They are considered additional baggage, and will incur additional baggage fees.
+Pre-paid and discounted rates will not be available for your pet’s carriage.

 For all flights, except those to and from the USA

-Your charges will be based on the total weight of your pet and its container.
+Your charges will be charged separately, according to the total weight of your pet and its container.

 For flights to and from the USA